JeffW12345/Golang-Scottish-Stamp-Duty-Calculator/README.md

 The user passes the property value into the DisplayTaxDueForProperty method in the main function of 'main.go', and is presented with console output showing the tax due on the property.

-In the £200,000 property example already in the app, the console output would be the following:
+In the £200,000 property example already in the app, the final line of the console output would be the following:

 **The tax due for the property valued at 200000.00 is 1100.00**

+The lines above the final line are server log messages, and can be disregarded, except for debugging purposes.

 RUNNING INSTRUCTIONS
 ====================